 A standard froth flotation process will be utilized to produce technical grade and chemical grade lithium concentrates and a tantalum concentrate.
 The mineral process plant will consist of crushing, beneficiation, and dewatering areas.
-The technical grade lithium concentrate will grade 6.0% $\text{Li}2\text{O}$ while the chemical grade lithium concentrate will grade 5.0% $\text{Li}2\text{O}$ .
-The tantalum concentrate will grade 20% $\text{Ta}2\text{O}5$ .
+The technical grade lithium concentrate will grade 6.0% Li2O while the chemical grade lithium concentrate will grade 5.5% Li2O.
+The tantalum concentrate will grade 20% Ta2O5.

 The beneficiation process includes crushing, grinding, magnetic separation and flotation.
 The crushing circuit will consist of a jaw crusher and two (secondary and tertiary) cone crushers, and screens.
-The crushed ore will have a $P{80}$ of 13mm and will be stockpiled in a 9,200 tonnes capacity dome; this is sufficient for approximately two days of mill operation.
+The crushed ore will have a $P{80}$ of 13 mm and will be stockpiled in a 9,200-tonne capacity dome; this is sufficient for approximately two days of mill operation.
 The grinding circuit will consist of a ball mill operating in a closed circuit and a two-stage cyclone cluster.
-The tantalum will first be recovered at a grade of 2.0% $Ta_2O_5$ by high intensity magnetic separation then upgraded further to 20.0% $Ta_2O_5$ by gravity separation.
-The tantalum concentrate will then be thickened, vacuum filtered, dried to 1% moisture and bagged, ready for shipping.
+The tantalum will first be recovered at a grade of 2.0% Ta2O5 by high intensity magnetic separation then upgraded further to 20.0% Ta2O5 by gravity separation.
+The lithium flotation circuit will include removal of slimes after magnetic separation followed by mica flotation, scrubbing, and spodumene flotation to the required grade.
 The lithium flotation circuit will remove slimes, separate mica, and purify the lithium to the required grade.
-The spodumene concentrate will then be thickened, vacuum filtered, dried to 1% moisture, and stored in 1500 tonne silo from where it can be bulk loaded into trucks.
-The tailings will be thickened, vacuum filtered to 15% moisture, and trucked to the waste rock / tailings piles where it will be dry stacked.
+The spodumene concentrate will then be thickened, vacuum filtered, dried to 1% moisture, and stored in 1500-tonne silo from where it can be bulk loaded into trucks.
+The tailings will be thickened, vacuum filtered to 15% moisture or less, and trucked to the waste rock / tailings piles where it will be dry stacked.

-The spodumene plant will operate 24 hours per day, seven days per week, and 52 weeks per year.
+The spodumene plant will operate 24 hours per day, 7 days per week, and 52 weeks per year.
 The process plant was designed with an operating availability of 90%.
 The crushing circuit was designed using an operating availability of 50%.
 The concentrator capacity has been established at a nominal throughput rate of 4 900 dry tonnes per day.
 The plant has a capacity of 1,610,000 per year.

-The process plant flowsheet developed by Burnigeme Inc. is presented in Figure 4.
+The process plant flowsheet developed by Bumigeme Inc. is presented in Figure 4.

-Figure 4: Rose Lithium-Tantalum Process Flowsheet
+Figure 4: Process Flowsheet